EU's Rehn says swift action needed to contain euro

 With bond markets across the euro zone now under severe stress, markets have been looking increasingly to European leaders for a more general solution to the crisis, with many Italian politicians joining calls for jointly issued euro bonds.

-However Rehn said the idea faced considerable scepticism in Germany, the euro zone's largest economy, where many voters fear they will be forced to subsidise what are widely seen as fiscally irresponsible southern states.
+However Rehn said the idea faced considerable skepticism in Germany, the euro zone's largest economy, where many voters fear they will be forced to subsidize what are widely seen as fiscally irresponsible southern states.

 "If I put it nicely, I would say there is a variety of views and there is quite some opposition as regards (common) euro bonds," Rehn said in testimony held in Italy's Chamber of Deputies.